Design and Make a Thingamaboba

-1) You need paper and a pencil for your drawing, ideas and plans.
+1) You need paper, a pencil or crayons for your drawing, ideas and plans.

 2) Think about a name for your Thingamaboba silly contraption.